 Foreign currency exchange rate fluctuations create variances in our financial statement line items.
-The most significant impact occurs within our Principal International operations where pre-tax operating earnings were negatively impacted \$1.1 million for the three months ended March 31, 2024, as a result of fluctuations in foreign currency to U.S. dollar exchange rates.
-This impact was calculated by comparing (a) the difference between current year results and prior year results translated using current year exchange rates for both periods.
+The most significant impact occurs within our Principal International operations where pre-tax operating earnings were negatively impacted \$7.5 million and \$14.8 million for the three and nine months ended September 30, 2024, respectively, as a result of fluctuations in foreign currency to U.S. dollar exchange rates.
+This impact was calculated by comparing (a) the difference between current year results and prior year results to (b) the difference between current year results and prior year results translated using current year exchange rates for both periods.
 We use this approach to calculate the impact of exchange rates on all revenue and expense line items.
 For a discussion of our approaches to managing foreign currency exchange rate risk, see Item 3.
 "Quantitative and Qualitative Disclosures About Market Risk - Foreign Currency Risk."